flintlang/flint/docs/language_guide.md

 Even though the Ethereum platform requires smart contract programmers to ensure the correct behaviour of their program before deployment, it has not seen a language designed with safety in mind.
 Solidity and others do not tailor for Ethereum’s unique programming model and instead, mimic existing popular languages like JavaScript, Python, or C, without providing additional safety mechanisms.

-Flint, changes that, as a new programming language built for easily writing safe Ethereum smart contracts.
+Flint changes that, as a new programming language built for easily writing safe Ethereum smart contracts.
 Flint is approachable to existing and new Ethereum developers, and presents a variety of security features.